 HELP US REACH THE FORGOTTEN PEOPLES OF EUROPE

-We’re currently focused on building teams among four specific people groups, but we still have feelers in many more and we’re open to God showing us opportunities for others.
-Here’s a little more information about where we’re growing (for a list of current roles we need, scroll down further).
+We’re currently focussed on building teams among four specific people groups, but we still have feelers in many more and we’re open to God showing us opportunities for others.
+That’s how we got here in the first place!

 Welsh speakers in Wales

-Basque speakers in the Basque Country
+Basque speakers in Spain & France

-Gaelic speakers in Scotland
+Scottish Gaelic speakers in Scotland

-Catalan speakers in Catalonia
+Catalan speakers in Spain, France & Italy

 Lengths of service and specific roles